-Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the products:
+Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the meat products:

-- 1) have been prepared: - a) exclusively from fresh meat meeting the conditions laid down in Article 15.2.14.; - b) in a processing establishment: - i) approved by the Veterinary Authority for export purposes; - ii) processing only meat meeting the conditions laid down in Article 15.2.14.;
+- 1) were prepared: - a) exclusively from fresh meat meeting the conditions laid down in Article 15.2.15. or Article 15.2.16.; - b) in a processing facility that, at the time of processing: - was approved for export by the Veterinary Authority; - ii) processed only meat from pigs satisfying the conditions in Article 15.2.15. or Article 15.2.16.;

-2) have been processed in an establishment approved by the Veterinary Authority for export purposes so as to ensure the destruction of the CSFV in accordance with one of the procedures referred to in Article 15.2.23., and that the necessary precautions were taken after processing to avoid contact of the product with any source of CSFV.
+2) were processed in accordance with one of the processes in Article 15.2.23. in a facility approved by the Veterinary Authority for export purposes, and that appropriate precautions were taken after processing to avoid cross-contamination of the product with any source of CSFV.